sharkymark/py-crm/README.md

 ```

 The application will present a main menu, and you can navigate through sub-menus for Accounts, Contacts, and Opportunities to perform CRUD operations.

+## Database

+The application uses a SQLite3 database file named `crm.db` in the project root directory for data storage.

+You can use database tools like [DBeaver](https://dbeaver.io/) or the `sqlite3` command-line tool to inspect or manage the `crm.db` file directly if needed.

 ## Environment Variables